ColinHermack/CSort/README.md

 # CSort

-This is a searching and sorting library written in C that I wrote with the goal of deepening my understanding of data structures and algorithms, and practicing writing a C library.
+This is a searching and sorting library written in C++ that I wrote with the goal of deepening my understanding of data structures and algorithms, and practicing writing a C++ library.
 I will update it as I learn more about data structures and algorithms.

 ## Supported Data Structures
 - Arrays